automata-network/revm-sgx/README.md

 ## Getting Started

-The encalve app takes a path to the directory where ethereum statetest json can be found.
+The enclave app takes a path to the directory where ethereum statetest json can be found.
 It recursively parses all json files in the specified directory and executes them.

 Running all [ethereum tests](https://github.com/ethereum/tests) checks that revm is compliant to the ethereum specs.